claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 ## Cloud Front
 ![[Pasted image 20241009101827.png]]
 - Cloud Front is a **CDN**
-	- **CDN(Content Delivery Network):** A distributed network of servers that delivers web pages and content to users based on their geographical location, the origin of the webpage and a content delivery server.
+	- **CDN(Content Delivery Network):** A distributed network of servers that delivers web pages and content to users **based on their geographical location**, the origin of the webpage and a content delivery server.
 - **Global service**
 - **Edge Locations are present outside the VPC** so the origin's SG must be configured to allow inbound requests from the list of public IPs of all the edge locations.
 - Supports HTTP/RTMP protocol (**does not support UDP protocol**)